SyntaxError-Original/Local-Listener/README.md

 Read the docs it is not hard  you will need the -F switch

 If you cant work out how to use PyInstaller then maybe you should not be using this script.
+CLI usage:
+remote machine
+Linux RPi
+        python remote.pyw <IPaddress of the server> <Port used>
+windows RPI:
+        Python client.pyw <IPaddress of the server> <Port used>

+Locat machine:
+      local.py <Port used>

 Hope you enjoy it.

-Remember I am not a programmer just s guy that loves to tinker
+Remember I am not a programmer just a guy that loves to tinker

 Added the Client for Raspi - Client.py.